-Volcanoes national park like any other park, is surrounded by local communities who often conflict with the park authorities over conflicting interests of land utilization versus conservation as well as conflicts resulting from animal raids on people’s crop gardens.
-In a bid to revert these conflicts, the park management devised means to help the communities in starting up self help projects to tap the tourism potentials and realize benefits from tourism in order to boost their conservation efforts.
+Volcanoes national park like any other park is surrounded by local communities who often conflict with the park authorities over conflicting interests of land utilization versus conservation as well as conflicts resulting from animal raids on people’s crop gardens.
+In a bid to revert these conflicts, the park management devised means to help the communities in starting up self-help projects to tap the tourism potentials and realize benefits from tourism in order to boost their conservation efforts.

 Iby’Iwacu cultural village

-The most prominent community based tourism project is the Iby’Iwacu cultural village which chose to exhibit Rwanda’s unique historical culture.
+The most prominent community-based tourism project is the Iby’Iwacu cultural village which chose to exhibit Rwanda’s unique historical culture.
 The word Iby’Iwacu means ‘treasure of our home’ or ‘our heritage’ hence the village intends to exhibit the treasure of the country especially in terms of culture.

 The village is located about 20 minutes drive from Musanze district, in Kinigi area, Nyabigoma cell around Parc National des Volcans.
 The village exhibits different cultural aspects of Rwandans emanating from 3 major ethnic groups of Twa (Batwa), Hutu and Tutsi.

-The cultural village was started not only to provide a livelihood for the park neighboring communities as a way of harmonizing conservation and their needs, but also to preserve culture especially for the youth and future generations which was at the verge of disappearance as many youths were ignoring the main cultural values and norms.
+The cultural village was started not only to provide a livelihood for the park neighboring communities as a way of harmonizing conservation and their needs but also to preserve culture especially for the youth and future generations which were at the verge of disappearance as many youths were ignoring the main cultural values and norms.
 The village has lived to realize its main objectives as most people have benefited from it and conservation has been achieved

-Traditional art facts are made and put on market, traditional dance and drama performances are exhibited as well as the cultural norms and values of this unique country.
-A visit to this village will leave you with a deep insight of how a traditional Rwandan lives; right from dress code, to traditional dishes and the daily life activities.
+Traditional art facts are made and put on the market, traditional dance and drama performances are exhibited as well as the cultural norms and values of this unique country.
+A visit to this village will leave you with a deep insight of how a traditional Rwandan lives; right from the dress code, to traditional dishes and the daily life activities.